 Then, I am “Wathi”, she who flows.
 I am one with my river.
 I give up control.
 I shift from doing to allowing.
 I allow a deeper wisdom than my rational mind to take over.

 - Stay open to what you don’t yet know.
 Our minds with its judgments and beliefs can close us off to knowing.
 When we bring curiosity and possibility into our lives, we stay open.

-- Tune into yourself.
+- Where does your life-force want to go?
 Our instincts and emotions are our guides.
 When we keep thinking about something we want to do, chances are we’re wanting to grow in that area.

-- Do something different.
+- Do you need to change your shape?
 Are you doing the same thing and expecting the same outcome?
 Just as the river broadens or narrows, deepens or gets shallow, we need to change our ways of being and how we do things.

 Keep moving!
 When you feel stuck, do one thing that takes you even one step forward.